Canon 1Ds vs 10D

 Both the 1Ds and the 10D have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the 10D was followed by the Canon 20D.

-Review summary: Canon 1Ds vs Canon 10D
+Review summary: Canon 1Ds vs 10D

-Reasons to prefer the Canon EOS-1Ds:
+Advantages of the Canon EOS-1Ds:

 - More detail: Offers more megapixels (11 vs 6.3MP) with a 32% higher linear resolution.